 Photo by Nick Romanenko/Rutgers Focus

 Rachel Yepez received a B.A. in Biology with special focus on genetics from Ramapo College of New Jersey.
-She currently serves as the Nurture thru Nature’s Lead Science Teacher.
+She is currently a student of the Rutgers Masters School of Education, where she is seeking a masters in Learning, Cognition, and Development.
+Rachel is Nurture thru Nature’s Lead Science Teacher and Curriculum Developer.
 She is an accomplished artist whose favorite subjects include bird life, insects and ecological scenes.
 Her previous experience working with the 4-H program provided her with a venue to blend both scientific and artistic interests to help educate young elementary and middle school students.
 Rachel’s work at NtN has helped students to realize their artistic potential as they experience the wonders of science and nature.

 Maia de la Calle hails from Buenos Aires, Argentina and holds a Ph.D. in Planning and Public Policy from Rutgers University.
 She also holds a Masters in Urban Planning from the Edward J. Bloustein School of Planning & Public Policy, and a B.A. in Sociology and Spanish literature from the New College of Florida.
 Maia has had multiple opportunities to teach and help students of all ages, including during her Fulbright year in Mexico.
 Her research concentrates on how education policies affect student learning and impact long-term academic outcomes— especially on low-income, minority, and immigrant students.
 Maia has been working as a program evaluator for NtN since 2014 and enjoys getting to know the students and their families.